Property Division Attorneys in Melrose, MA

 - Contribution of each of the parties as a homemaker to the family unit

 All of these factors are analyzed by the court in order to make a fair division of property.
 A skilled lawyer is essential during this phase of the court process in order to assist you with the many complexities that often accompany property division in divorce cases.
+Legal counsel by Martino Law Group, LLC can help cover all your needs during your divorce.

 What is Considered to be Marital Property in Massachusetts?

 Massachusetts defines marital property as all possessions, interests, and items acquired by a couple during the course of their marriage.
 Massachusetts does not consider property or possessions that were acquired by either party before the marriage began to be marital property.
 Property that was obtained before marriage is typically considered to be “separate property” that the court will not divide between the two parties.
+Things like gifts to one spouse or an inheritance are also considered to be separate property and will not be affected by equitable distribution.

 What is an Automatic Restraining Order in Cases of Property Division?